ziyi-zhang-mark/iOS/README.md

 // Enemy - class
 // 1. mutable
 // 2. can inherit.
-// 3. copy by reference, live in heap
+// 3. passed by reference, live in heap
 // 4. work with objC code
 let skeleton1 = Enemy(health: 100, attackStrength: 10)
 let skeleton2 = skeleton1

 skeleton1.takeDamage(amount: 10)
-skeleton1.takeDamage(amount: 10)
 skeleton2.takeDamage(amount: 10)
 print(skeleton1.health)         // 80
-print(skeleton2.health)         // 70
+print(skeleton2.health)         // 80

 // Enemy - struct
 // 1. immutable
 // 2. cannot inherit.
-// 3. copy by value, live in stack
+// 3. passed by value, live in stack
 // 4. deep copies/no memory leaks/thread safe
-var skeleton1 = Enemy(health: 100, attackStrength: 10)  // has to be var
+var skeleton1 = Enemy(health: 100, attackStrength: 10)  // HAS TO BE var
-var skeleton2 = skeleton1
+var skeleton2 = skeleton1   // // HAS TO BE var

+skeleton1.takeDamage(amount: 10)
-skeleton1.takeDamage(amount: 10)  // 90
+print(skeleton1.health)         // 90
 print(skeleton2.health)         // 100

-Use struct as default
+** Use struct as default, use class when inheritance or objc are needed.
 ```

 ## Extension